 From a simple community-building Tech Cocktail event, Tech.Co has transformed into a full-fledged media company with millions of readers around the world.

-The company was cofounded in 2006 by former Tribune and AOL product strategist, long-time tech blogger, and new media pioneer Frank Gruber and early Feedburner employee Eric Olson as a way to better amplify the local Chicago tech startup scene.
-In 2010, after three years as a passion project, Eric moved on to take on new endeavors as a venture capitalist and Frank teamed up with the leadership of expert technology producer and longtime AOLer Jen Consalvo as the company was reborn into a media company.
+The company was co-founded in 2006 by former Tribune and AOL product strategist, long-time tech blogger, and new media pioneer Frank Gruber and early Feedburner employee Eric Olson as a way to better amplify the local Chicago tech startup scene.
+In 2010, after three years as a passion project, Eric moved on to take on new endeavors and Frank teamed up with the leadership of expert technology producer and longtime AOLer Jen Consalvo as the company was reborn into a media company.

 Frank Gruber grew up in the Midwest heartland and is an entrepreneur, new media journalist and investor.
 He is the author of Startup Mixology: Tech Cocktail’s Guide To Building, Growing and Celebrating Startup Success published by Wiley.
 He co-founded Tech Cocktail in 2006, which has grown into a hub for the creative class, offering tech startup focused news, events, and resources.
 Frank currently is the CEO of Tech Cocktail.